prontopablo/p5.FIP/README.md

 The reference website can be found [here](https://prontopablo.github.io/p5.FIP/).

 > [!WARNING]
-> If you are using noLoop(), in the example sketches on the documentation website, the images are loaded in setup(), these should be loaded in preload() instead.
+> If you are using noLoop(), images should be loaded in preload() instead.
 Also, the shader parameters should be set before calling filter().
 These two issues will only rear their head if you are using noLoop().
-This library is for **p5.js**.
-If you are using _Processing_ instead, head [here](https://github.com/prontopablo/FIP).

 ## Examples
 Example sketches can be found in this collection [here](https://editor.p5js.org/prontopablo/collections/MA4R8jvck) and they are also included in the [examples folder](https://github.com/prontopablo/p5.FIP/tree/main/examples) on GitHub.